 Also Known As – Cow Face Pose

 Benefits – This asana relaxes the body and enhances the circulation of blood.
-It helps in reducing cholesterol and imparts overall well-being.
+It helps in overall well-being.
 When you sit erect in this position, your throat chakra is worked upon.
 With regular practice, the pain and sounds in the ear reduce.
 This asana also helps you focus out of the discomfort area as well.

 How To Do It – Sit in the Dandasana.
 Fold your left knee and bring your left knee next to your right hip.
 Stack your right knee over your left knee as you bend the right knee and bring the right foot near the left hip.
 Straighten your back.
 Then, lift your left arm and bend it at the elbow, and reach for your left fingers behind your back.
 Bend your left arm at the elbow and reach for your right fingers at that back from below.
 Set your gaze forward.
 Hold the pose.
 Release, change sides, and repeat.